Amazon Seller Statistics 2026: 200+ Verified Stats & Data | Ecom Brainly

 How Amazon shoppers actually

-Understanding the shopper matters more than understanding the algorithm.
-These are the numbers that show where attention is, how buying decisions are made, and what signals determine whether a shopper converts.
+Understanding how buyers actually behave matters more than understanding the algorithm in isolation.
+These statistics show where attention is concentrated, how purchase decisions get made, and which signals determine whether a shopper converts or moves on.

 56%